fabferri/az-pattern/private-link-and-private-endpoint/private-link-high-availability-conf/README.md

 [![2]][2]

-When the azure function won't be able to reach out the VMs in **vnet1Producer**, the powershell in Azure function will change the IP address in the DNS A record **ep**:
+When the azure function won't be able to reach out the VMs in **vnet1Producer**, the powershell in Azure function will change the IP address in the DNS A record **ep**: <br>
 <ins>Origin setting:</ins> <br>

 | DNS private zone |||